Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

 Input +-25mV x10 triangle zoomed in. |

-SiMetrix model but of a very similar circuit as the previous circuit.
+AL-0017-04A SiMetrix model, but of a very similar circuit to the previous circuit, which uses low-current signal transistors.

 ![]() |